-The Columbia Suicide Severity Rating Scale (C-SSRS) A Critical Threat Assessment Tool & Protection Strategy for the Prevention of Suicide & Violence
+The Columbia Suicide Severity Rating Scale (C-SSRS)

+A Critical Threat Assessment Tool & Protection Strategy for the Prevention of Suicide & Violence

+Empowering First Responders and their communities

-The C-SSRS: A Few Simple Questions to HELP FIND PEOPLE WHO ARE AT RISK and Prevent Suicide, Gun Deaths, and Violence ~80% of school shooters had a history of suicidal thoughts or behavior Vossekuil, B. et al. National Threat Assessment Center, Washington DC 2002.
+The C-SSRS: A Few Simple Questions to HELP FIND PEOPLE WHO ARE AT RISK and Prevent Suicide, Gun Deaths, and Violence

+Vossekuil, B. et al. National Threat Assessment Center, Washington DC 2002.

 Just ask a few questions to find people who need help before its too late, Prevent violence before it starts.

 What is The Columbia Suicide Severity Rating Scale (C-SSRS)?

 The C-SSRS is a few simple questions that empower communities, families and individuals to find people who are at risk and prevent tragedies before they happen.
-It is a threat assessment tool that uniquely identifies those who would typically be missed, using evidence-based thresholds to connect them to the right level of care. - Simple: You can ask as few as two to six questions, with no mental health training required to ask them. - Effective: Experience shows that the scale uniquely identifies those who would otherwise be missed. - Efficient: Use of the scale redirects resources to where they are needed most, preventing unnecessary interventions that are often costly, traumatic, and lead to disengagement from the needed care.
+It is a threat assessment tool that uniquely identifies those who would typically be missed, using evidence-based thresholds to connect them to the right level of care.

+- Simple: You can ask as few as two to six questions, with no mental health training required to ask them. - Effective: Experience shows that the scale uniquely identifies those who would otherwise be missed. - Efficient: Use of the scale redirects resources to where they are needed most, preventing unnecessary interventions that are often costly, traumatic, and lead to disengagement from the needed care.
 The C-SSRS tells the first responder who needs a next step, and provides setting-specific recommendations. - Free: It's available at no cost. - The Most Evidence-Supported: An unprecedented amount of research validates the questions' value.

 Regarding the C-SSRS, "We found another big piece of the school shooting puzzle - an antibiotic for suicide.
 This ... could fundamentally change the game for early identification and intervention."
-Using the C-SSRS to develop and standardize THREAT ASSESSMENT & RESPONSE PROTOCOLS provides a common language for understanding the level of risk.
+Ryan Petty, parent of a Marjory Stoneman Douglas High School shooting victim from Parkland, Florida provides a common language for understanding the level of risk.